Meet The Team

 Faye joined our ‘’out of hours team’’ in 2015 after graduating from Liverpool University with distinction.
 She is now a full time day member of staff.
 She undertook her training placements at multiple veterinary practices throughout the UK.
 Faye is staying with us as a full time member of staff and has a keen interest in exotic species.
 In her free time she enjoys snow boarding, gym sessions and when time allows creating her own art work.
 Faye has a rescue cat called Tilly.

 Lucija iLičić – MRCVS

 Lucija graduated in 2016 from the Faculty of Veterinary Medicine, University of Zagreb, Croatia.
 Lucija joined our “out of hours” team in February 2017 and is now a full time day member of staff.
 She has a keen interest in veterinary medicine and in her spare time she enjoys exploring the outdoors and watching movies.

 Emily Todd BVMS-MRCVS

-In 2017 Emily graduated from the University of Glasgow and has recently joined our “out of hours team” in July 2017.
+In 2017 Emily graduated from the University of Glasgow and joined our “out of hours team” in July 2017.
 Emily’s main interests are in surgery and exotic animal medicine.
 She has already been invited to write a chapter in a text book for veterinary surgeons on avian medicine.
 In her spare time she enjoys exploring the outdoors and going to music festivals.
 Emily also has a Hermann’s tortoise called Edgar and two cats called Casper and Autumn.